Man charged with terrorism, hate crime in shooting of Jewish man walking to synagogue in Chicago, police say

 Abdallahi is accused of firing several shots at a 39-year-old man Saturday morning on the city’s North Side before firing “at responding officers and paramedics multiple times from various locations,” police say.
 Officers returned fire, striking the gunman, Chicago police said in a release Monday.
 No members of the police or fire departments were injured, but Abdallahi remains hospitalized.

 Investigators have not been able to interview the suspect due to his injuries, Snelling said.
-Detectives looked through digital evidence to establish a case, including evidence from his phone that indicated he was targeting people of Jewish faith, the chief said.
+Detectives looked through digital evidence to establish a case, including evidence from his phone that indicated he was targeting people of Jewish faith, the superintendent said without elaborating.

+Evidence shows Abdallahi was working alone, Snelling said, adding officials don’t want residents to live in fear “that there’s a network of people out there engaged in this activity.”

 Abdallahi is also facing six counts of attempted first-degree murder, seven counts of aggravated discharge of a firearm and one count of aggravated battery with the discharge of a firearm, the release said.
 His next court appearance is scheduled for November 7.